bitboxer/bitboxer.de/_posts/2010-08-18-check-mysql-master-slave-replication.markdown

 More documentation can be found [here](http://www.maatkit.org/doc/) and a few examples in [this presentation](http://www.scribd.com/doc/15014708/Make-Your-Life-Easier-with-Maatkit).

-And yes, using couchdb would make this toolchain obsolete :) .
+And yes, using couchdb would make this toolchain obsolete :smile: .